 Whenever we need to match an IP packet against the routing table or an access-list, we don’t always need an exact match.
 For example, an IP packet with destination address 192.168.20.44 will match:

 - 192.168.0.0 /16

-Information like the routing table are stored in a TCAM table for this reason.
+Information like the routing table is stored in a TCAM table for this reason.
 We can decide whether all or some bits have to match.

 Here’s an example of a TCAM table:

-If we want to match IP address 192.168.10.22 the multilayer switch will first see if there’s a “most specific match”.
-There is nothing that matches 192.168.10.22 /32 so we’ll continue if there is anything else that matches.
-In this case there is an entry that matches 192.168.10.0 /24.
-The example above applies to routing table lookups, access-lists but also quality of service, VLAN access-lists and more.
+If we want to match IP address 192.168.10.22, the multilayer switch will first see if there’s a “most specific match”.
+Nothing matches 192.168.10.22 /32, so we’ll continue if there is anything else that matches.
+In this case, there is an entry that matches 192.168.10.0 /24.
+The example above applies to routing table lookups, access lists but also quality of service, VLAN access lists, and more.

 There are different switching methods to forward IP packets.
 Here are the different switching options:

 - All packets are examined by the CPU, and all forwarding decisions are made in software…very slow!

 - Fast switching (also known as route caching):